Who knew fasting was healthy?

 Longo added, “What we started noticing in both our human work and animal work is that the white blood cell count goes down with prolonged fasting.
 Then when you re-feed, the blood cells come back.”

-Since the white blood cell counts become lower, the human body triggers stem cell-based regeneration to make new immune system cells.
+Since the white blood cell counts become lower, the human body triggers cell-based regeneration to make new immune system cells.
 More importantly, this occurrence lessens the PKA enzyme linked to aging, tumor growth, and cancer progression.

 Co-author Tanya Dorff explained, “Chemotherapy causes significant collateral damage to the immune system.
 The results of this study suggest that fasting may mitigate some of the harmful effects of chemotherapy.”